spottsdd/katacoda-scenarios/ws-d21-service-focused-observability/step5.md

 ![Trace Errors](./assets/trace-details-error-message.png)

+## Reviewing Code Changes for the Fix

+After passing this information to our developers, they reported the following fixes have been deployed to a new Docker image named `ddtraining/storefront-fixed:latest`.
+Let's review these fixes before updating and deploying the new image.

 Our developers can see that they'll need to open `spree_application.html.erb`{{open}} and delete the line under `<div class="container">`.
 It should begin with a `<br />` and end with a `</center>`.

-In this case, the banner ads were meant to be put under `show.html.erb`{{open}} and `index.html.erb`{{open}}.
+In this case, the banner ads were meant to be put under `show.html.erb`{{open}} and `index.html.erb`{{open}}

-For the `index.html.erb`, under `<div data-hook="homepage_products">` our developers would add the code:
+For the `index.html.erb`, under `<div data-hook="homepage_products">` our developers added the code:

 ```ruby
 <br /><center><a href="<%= @ads['url'] %>"><img src="data:image/png;base64,<%= @ads['base64'] %>" /></a></center>

 ```

-And for the `show.html.erb` at the very bottom add:
+And for `show.html.erb` this was added to the very bottom:

 ```ruby
 <br /><center><a href="<%= @ads['url'] %>"><img src="data:image/png;base64,<%= @ads['base64'] %>" /></a></center><br />
 ```

-We can assume our developers have done that, and deploy the code changes with our new Docker image name, `ddtraining/storefront-fixed:latest`.
+## Deploying the Fixed Code

+Since this code has already been deployed to the new Docker image `ddtraining/storefront-fixed:latest`, we just need to update our config to use the new image.

-Edit the `docker-compose.yml`{{open}}, changing the `frontend` service to point to the:
+Edit the `docker-compose.yml`{{open}}, changing the `frontend` image on line 59:

 ```
   image: "ddtraining/storefront-fixed:2.0.0"
 ```

-It's also a good recommendation to update the `DD_VERSION` so that we can track performance changes across versions.
+It's also recommended to update the `DD_VERSION` so that we can track performance changes across versions.
+Let's set this to `2.1`.

 With that, we can spin up our project.
 Let's see if there's anything else going on.
-Click back over to our original terminal where our application is currently running and dumping logs and stop it with `ctrl + C`.
+Click back over to our original terminal and restart our environment with: `docker-compose up -d`{{execute}}

-Next run:
-`docker-compose up -d`{{execute}}

 This will spin up our application using the changes made to the yaml file.